 If you're young, raising a family and paying a mortgage, you might need more coverage.
 As you pay down your debts, coverage needs may decrease, or you might want to use life insurance as an investment tool.
 Throughout different stages of your life, your coverage needs change.
 That's why it's important to review your policy every few years and whenever you have a life event, like the birth of a child, a marriage or a divorce.

 There are two types of life insurance: term and permanent.
-How you choose between them depends on how long you'll need the insurance and what you want to spend.
+How you choose between them depends on your goals for the insurance, how long you'll need it and how much you want to spend.

 ||Premiums are usually level, don't increase with age